kimjisung78/MCRepair/markdowns/Time_19.md

 ```
 <br>

-## 2. Used chunks and locations - 1 chunk / 1 location
+## 2. Used chunks and locations - T1B
+* The number of used chunks: 1 chunk
+* The number of used locations: 1 location
 ```java
 src/main/java/org/joda/time/DateTimeZone.java: 900
 } else if (offsetLocal > 0) {